Rijiju visits Ludhiana court blast site, says Centre and state working together for in-depth probe | Law-Order

 This is a serious incident, a sensitive issue, and the central and state governments will work with full coordination, he assured.

+When asked if it was a terror crime, Commissioner of Police Bhullar said, ''Investigations are on and it is too early to say anything.''
+The body of the deceased was sent to the civil hospital late Thursday night for post-mortem.

+Police said preliminary probe has revealed that the deceased is suspected to be either carrier of the explosive or a human bomb himself.
+He had a religious tattoo mark on one of his arms.
+A mobile phone has also been recovered from of the debris, the police said.

-The Centre and the state should have one voice on such sensitive issues, Rijiju said.
+Rijiju said the Centre and the state should have one voice on such sensitive issues.

-In reply to a question that some political leaders in Punjab were speaking in different voices on this incident, Rijiju said, ''It is unfortunate, we are responsible persons.
+In reply to a question on some political leaders in Punjab speaking in different voices on the incident, he said, ''It is unfortunate, we are responsible persons.
 We should speak responsibly.''
-Politics should be the last resort, he added.
+Politics on the issue should be the last resort, he added.

-He said the safety and security of the judiciary and judicial complexes is on top priority of the central government.
+He said the safety and security of the judiciary and judicial complexes is the central government's top priority.

 On this issue, the minister said, many review committees are already in place and he would also speak with the Chief Justice of India.